Trump's tariffs trip up the all-American RV industry

 The unemployment rate in Elkhart county has risen to 2.6%, up from a post-recession low of 2.1% last April.
 During the last recession, the jobless rate in Elkhart County soared to more than 19%.

-Tim Sullivan, CEO of REV Group (REVG.N), Renegade’s parent company, said U.S. suppliers have raised prices alongside their foreign counterparts because tariffs have sparked a rush of demand for U.S. parts.
+Tim Sullivan, CEO of REV Group, Renegade’s parent company, said U.S. suppliers have raised prices alongside their foreign counterparts because tariffs have sparked a rush of demand for U.S. parts.

 “It’s been a total feeding frenzy,” he said.

-Michael Happe, CEO of Winnebago Industries Inc (WGO.N), said he expects tariffs will add more than $10 million to the company’s costs this fiscal year, ending in August.
+Michael Happe, CEO of Winnebago Industries Inc, said he expects tariffs will add more than $10 million to the company’s costs this fiscal year, ending in August.

 The upshot, he said, is that most RV manufacturers have had to boost prices they charge dealers.